AdobeDocs/analytics.en/help/components/segmentation/seg-containers.md

 Every breakdown of segment data has a scope to which it is applied.
 Most breakdowns are based on *Page Views*, however, many valuable segments are based on the *Visit* container, and to a lesser degree the *Visitor* container.
 It is important to understand reporting based on the scope of your container.

-Using the *Page = Winter Coats* segment example, below are examples of the results of this segment based on how the container data is applied and how the scope of the data matches the segment type.
+Using the `Page equals Winter Coats` segment example, below are examples of the results of this segment based on how the container data is applied and how the scope of the data matches the segment type.

 ### Segment container based on matching segment rule